surfliner/surfliner-mirror/docs/themanual/comet/access_control.md

 `comet` follows [Hyrax][hyrax]'s model for access controls, which is designed to be serializable in the [Web ACL][webacl] model.

+## ACL Purpose and Scope

+ACLs are administrative metadata with a global scope governing authorization and access to repository Resources.
+The ACL data is intended to be limited in terms of what kinds of authorization it governs, but where it applies it is iron clad and universal.

+This means that if you want to answer questions like "is this **Agent** allowed to `:read`/`:edit` this `pcdm:Object`/`pcdm:File`/`pcdm:Collection`" the ACL data represents a hard boundary which all Surfliner applications MUST respect;
+if there's not a grant for the relevant access in the ACL data, they CANNOT do it, regardless of application context.

+Access granted is limited to the **Access Modes** documented here.
+Authorization for specific actions within an application can be defined separately for the application context, but applications SHOULD take care to respect ACL access when doing so.

+For example, a given application might choose to allow or deny download access using any business logic it desires, but in doing so it is required to respect `:read` access as represented in the ACLs; if the user isn't granted `:read`, the application is bound to deny download.
+By contrast, an application that wants to authorize attaching a UI widget to a resource may do so even if the user lacks `:read` access, since the action's impact is limited to the application.

+A complex example of application layer authorization is Comet's role-based workflow engine.
+Since the workflow data is isolated to `Comet`, workflow state changes can be authorized without reference to ACLs.
+However, when a state change triggers and action that changes `pcdm:Object` or `pcdm:Collection` metadata, that action needs to authorize the user for **:edit** before persisting those changes.

 ## Data Model

 ### `Hyrax::AccessControl`